-5. ragi roti recipe – rustic and healthy rotis made with ragi and whole wheat flour. this is one of easiest and best way to use ragi. this ragi roti recipe is similar to the way phulkas or jowar bhakris are made. you can serve them with any sabzi, stir fry, dal or legumes curry like usal or gutti vankaya kura or mixed sprouts curry recipe or ennegayi recipe or baingan bharta.
+6. ragi roti recipe – rustic and healthy rotis made with ragi and whole wheat flour. this is one of the easiest and best way to use ragi. this ragi roti recipe is similar to the way phulkas or jowar bhakri are made. you can serve them with any sabzi, stir fry, dal or legumes curry.

-7. instant ragi dosa recipe – a no grind ragi dosa recipe and is very easy. it does not require you to grind anything. you just have to mix everything and then start making the dosas.
+8. instant nachni dosa recipe – a no grind ragi dosa recipe and is very easy. it does not require you to grind anything. you just have to mix everything and then start making the dosas.